Acetaminophen/codeine: 7 things you should know

-- Drowsiness or dizziness which may impair reaction skills and affect a person's ability to drive or operate machinery (codeine component).
+- Drowsiness or dizziness may impair reaction skills and affect a person's ability to drive or operate machinery (codeine component).
 Avoid alcohol.

 - Codeine also slows down the motility of the gastrointestinal tract.
 This can lead to symptoms such as nausea, vomiting, constipation, and abdominal pain.
 Laxatives may be required.